Complete Financial Questionnaire

 To the tune of ‘Parklife’, if you’re so inclined.

-Pro-tip: Get a conversion option with your policy so that you’ll have the opportunity to extend your cover at any time without having to do a medical or getting tripped up in medical history.
+🙌 Pro-tip: Bolt a conversion option onto your policy so that you’ll have the opportunity to extend your cover at any time without having to do a medical or getting tripped up in medical history.
 Without a conversion, any future health issues may prevent you getting cover when you’re older at an affordable price.

 Insurers can be cheeky feckers, but knowledge is your power to beating them at their own game.